grpc/proposal/A66-otel-stats.md

 OpenTelemetry plugin.
 Overall, the APIs should have the following capabilities -

 *   Allow installing multiple OpenTelemetry plugins.
-*   Allow setting a [MeterProvider](https://opentelemetry.io/docs/specs/otel/metrics/api/#meterprovider)
-    on individual plugins.
-Implementations should require a MeterProvider being set.
+*   Implementations must provide an option to set [MeterProvider](https://opentelemetry.io/docs/specs/otel/metrics/api/#meterprovider) on individual plugins.
 A MeterProvider not being set should result in a no-op.
 Some OpenTelemetry language APIs have a global MeterProvider. gRPC implementations should *NOT* fallback on this global.

 Note that implementations of the gRPC OpenTelemetry plugin